Did you know…

 Homewood School and Sixth Form College is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 Through the training of our staff, we are fully committed to ensuring that effective safeguarding procedures are in place to support families, children and staff at school.
 We make every effort to ensure that students are provided with a safe and secure learning environment.
 This means ensuring that children are not put in any position where they are vulnerable to abuse or neglect.
 We enforce a school safeguarding policy for permanent and temporary staff members, volunteers and all school visitors.

-The Designated Safeguarding Lead is Vicki English and her deputies are Hannah Jones and Jane Ross-Smith.
+The Designated Safeguarding Lead is Vicki English and her deputies are Hannah Jones, Jane Ross-Smith and Scarlett Faulkner.

 |Vicki Englishemail@example.com||01580 764222 ex279|